Notava1ble/mjeksia-online/README.md

 ### Frequently Asked Questions (FAQ)

 **1. Who is this application for?**
-This app is for medical students in Albania preparing for their state medical licensing exams.
+This app is for medical students in Albania preparing for their state exams.

 **2. Does it require an internet connection?**
 No, it does not require an internet connection.
 The question bank and test history are stored locally on your device.